-Leaders of organizations must manage risks in order for the entity to stay in business.
+All organizations have to manage risks in order to stay in business.
 In fact, most would say that managing risks is just a normal part of running a business.
 So, if risk management is already occurring in these organizations, what's the point of "enterprise risk management" (also known as "ERM")?